kingdavidch/kingdavidch/README.md

 <h1 align="center">Kingdavid Chukwumere 🙃</h1>
 <h3 align="center">King is an iOS and low-level programmer who utilizes Swift to build software for the Apple ecosystem and leverages C/C++ for low-level programming.
-Beyond his pursuits, King founded a software company, Horus Hathor (Horushathor.org), dedicated to virtual and augmented reality development.</h3>
+Beyond his pursuits, King founded a software company, Horus Hathor (<a href="https://horushathor.org" target="_blank">horushathor.org</a>
+), dedicated to virtual and augmented reality development.</h3>

 - 👨‍💻 Check out his website at [whoiskingdavid.org](whoiskingdavid.org)